jbujalance/biwenger-transfers/README.md

 * **TRANSFER_RETRIEVAL_LIMIT**: The number of TRansfer entries to retrieve in every tracking check.
 This variable is **optional** and the default values is *5*.
 * **DB_URI**: The URI to the MongoDB cluster where the documents will be stored.
 This URI contains the host and the credentials needed to connect to the database.
 * **PORT**: The HTTP port on which the API will be exposed.
 This variable is automatically set by Heroku.
+* **CORS_DOMAIN**: The allowed domain for CORS restriction.
+This should be restricted to the domain of the fornt-end app.
+This variable is **optional** and the default value is '*' to allow requests from any domain.

 ## Deployment on Heroku
 The server is deployed in a Heroku web dyno, from which it exposes the Balances endpoint.
 The scripts in the folder *./bin* are scheduled as CRON jobs with the Heroku scheduler to run periodically.